 To make sure your agent doesn’t get caught in this “Catch-22,” your POA and health care proxy should contain a HIPAA clause that explains that the agent is also the personal representative for the purposes of health care disclosures under HIPAA.
 You should also sign separate HIPAA release forms that explain what medical information can be disclosed, who can make the disclosure, and to whom the disclosure can be made.

-Contact your attorney to make sure your POA and health care proxy do not conflict with HIPAA.
+To find out more about how to make sure your POA and health care proxy do not conflict with HIPAA, or for any legal services relating to estate planning and administration, click here.